Gadget218/To_Do_List_Python_Task/README.md

 A to do list application made using Python and Tkinter( GUI framework) as a task for newsreels selection process.

 # How to run the app?
 Both the to_do_list python file and data text file should be in the same folder.
 The data file acts as the app's database.
 Simply open/run the to_do_list python file to start the application.
+Use the app in full screen for better user experience.

 # Requirments
 Python<br/>